-- You haven't gotten any new copyright or Community Guidelines issues in the last 3 months.
+- You've not had any new copyright or Community Guidelines issues in the last 3 months.

 You can re-apply to the program 30 days after suspension.
 Follow these general guidelines:

-- Start by going to the monetization page to read more about the policy your channel violated.
+- Start by going to the Earn section of YouTube Studio to read more about the policy your channel violated.

-- Then, review your videos against our YouTube monetization policies and our Community Guidelines.
+- Then, review your videos against our YouTube channel monetization policies, advertiser-friendly content guidelines, and our Community Guidelines.